 - describe and draw AWS A3.0 standard weld joint types with examples of ASME B31.3 joint preparation requirements

 - identify and describe weld test positions in accordance with ASME Section IX

 - identify and locate filler metal specifications and requirements from ASME Section II Part C (AWS specifications)

 - recall the safety hazards associated with welding and cutting processes (WHMIS, CSA, AWS, and others)

 - identify, evaluate, and learn mitigation techniques for common welding discontinuities using ASME B31.3 examples

 - know which NDE methods are commonly used for welds and how they are addressed in ASME Section V

 Who Should Attend

 Inspectors, welders, welding supervisors, quality control personnel, technologists, and engineers involved with welding for new fabrication, repairs, maintenance, and inspection for pressure vessel or piping.
-This course will also help prepare exam candidates for Alberta Welding Examiner (Papers 1 and 2) and CSA W47.1 Welding Engineer certifications.
+This course is also designed to help prepare exam candidates for Alberta Welding Examiner (Papers 1 and 2) and CSA W47.1 Welding Engineer certifications.
 See Welding Examiner Candidates or CSA W47.1 Welding Engineer Candidates below.